Determining the Hardest Water Sample: A thorough look

 -

 Soap Titration: This method involves adding a standard soap solution to the water sample until a persistent lather forms.
 The volume of soap solution required is an indicator of water hardness.
-However, this method is less precise and susceptible to interference from other ions present in the water.
+Still, this method is less precise and susceptible to interference from other ions present in the water.

 -